-MicroSave recommends compliance of applicable laws and regulations.
-If you are not certain about the application or the interpretation of any legal or regulatory requirements, should raise the matter with your immediate Reporting Manager, who, if necessary, may seek advice and interpretation from MicroSave legal department and compliance teams for guidance.
-Please be aware that ignorance of applicable laws, rules or regulations will be looked upon as a unacceptable cause for violations.
+MSC recommends compliance with applicable laws and regulations.
+If you are not certain about the application or the interpretation of any legal or regulatory requirements, you should raise the matter with your immediate Reporting Manager, who, if necessary, may seek advice and interpretation from MSC legal department and compliance teams for guidance.
+Please be aware that ignorance of applicable laws, rules, or regulations will be looked upon as an unacceptable cause for violations.

-Protecting our brand...
+Protecting our brand